A simple testing framework for command line applications

 Lines beginning with two spaces, a greater than sign, and a space allow multi-line commands.

 All other lines beginning with two spaces are considered command output.

-Command output in the test that ends with a percent sign will match actual output that doesn’t end in a newline.
+Lines ending with a space and the keyword (no-eol) will match actual output that doesn’t end in a newline.